fangdingjun/dnsproxy/README.md

 dnsutil
 =======

-this is a dns proxy server writen by C
+this is a dns proxy server written by C

 the server have some features:
   1. speedup the dns query